About

 If sharing images from this site, please be kind and remember to credit and/or link.

 In July 2025, I began my term as Board President of ArtTable, the leading national organization dedicated to advancing the leadership of women and nonbinary professionals in the visual arts.
-I was elected to the board in 2023, having been a member since 2013.
-In 2018, I ran for and won my local election for a seat on the Queens Democratic County Committee and received an award for Hispanic and Latinx Leadership from the New York City Council.
-In 2020 and 2022, I was honored to be re-elected to the committee.
+I was elected to the board in 2023, after more than a decade as a member.
+In addition, I highlight women in creative fields through freelance writing, with features in The Fold Mag and Good Company Magazine.

 A little more about me, what I do, and a peek at our family: